 Do we have to pay full price for our toddler?

 We think wandering around the farm by yourselves is more fun for little ones.
-We have information boards dotted around the farm and a pen with goats (sometimes puppies, or Iz the pig) that are easy to see and touch over the fence.
-Rosie, our donkey, loves a back scratch, and there are barn kitties around too.
-Farm tours involve a walk of just over a mile with plenty of talking, and tickets are $55/individual.
+We have information boards dotted around the farm and a pen with goats (kids in springtime) who are easy to see and touch over the fence.
+Farm tours involve a walk of about a mile with stops for talking, and tickets are $55/individual.

 Do you have family tours?

 Children under seven may prefer to look around our public spaces at their own speed.
 If you would like to meet and cuddle baby goats with your family, ask us about private family tours

 Your tours are sold out but can we join one?

 Sorry.
 We are keeping tour numbers low for safety.

 Are tours suitable for people with limited mobility?